bootique/bootique-aws/README.md

   credentials:
     accessKey: AKINXC5IHNPO255OW4EW
     secretKey: N8RX3nvEjlOfB3Fmp+KPVAV+4wbLSQCUL9+tkEA+
+    # Used for "temporary" credentials
+    # sessionToken: ....
   defaultRegion: us-east-2
 ```
 To use a specific AWS service, you will need to import a corresponding module, that will create an injectable